Jump to the content of the page

 • Tests using half the test area are possible for high-strength specimens.

 The internal bond test offers greatly reduced result dispersion compared to the Scott bond test, which is used to determine similar paper properties.
-Other similar tests include ply-bond strength to DIN 54516 and the Scott bond test to TAPPI T 569, both of which apply peel loading to the specimen.
 A pendulum impact tester is used for the Scott bond test.
 The test therefore takes into account the high processing speeds typical for this material, but is considerably less reproducible due to internal energy losses through friction and vibration.
+Other similar tests include ply-bond strength to DIN 54516 and the Scott bond test to TAPPI T569, both of which apply peel loading to the specimen.

-We will be happy to discuss your needs.
+We look forward to discussing your needs.

 Contact us